beyond-all-reason/teiserver/documents/guides/testing.md

 mix test --only balance_test
 ```

-## Integration tests
-We have a separate project to perform integration tests on Teiserver called [Hailstorm](https://github.com/beyond-all-reason/hailstorm).
-All Hailstorm documentation is located on the Hailstorm repo.

 ## Debugging with VSCode using ElixirLS
 You can run the server in the visual studio code debugger using the ElixirLS extension